 Preheat a wok or large frying pan over high heat.
 Add the vegetable oil.

 When the oil has started smoking, add the raw vegetables including the ginger and garlic, giving everything an immediate stir around.
 Keep stirring every few seconds or so.
 After about 3 – 4 minutes the vegetables will have softened slightly.
-Then add the cooked cabbage, peas, and whatever other cooked vegetables you’re using.
+Then add the cooked cabbage, peas, and whatever other cooked meat or vegetables you’re using.
 Cook for a minute to warm through.

 Add the soy sauce and sesame oil.
 Next add in the rice, breaking it up with your hands to make sure you haven’t got any clumps.
 Cook for a minute or two, stirring often.
 Once the rice is hot and everything has been combined, push it all to one side and make some space to cook the shrimp.

 Add the shrimp to the pan in a single layer in the available space you’ve made.
 Cook for a minute, then flip and cook for another 30 seconds.
 Stir everything together.
 Now push it all to one side again, ready for the eggs.